babypandabear3/bpb_placement/README.md

 - *Rotation Snap* - In Degree.
 Used for rotating pointer mesh
 - *Z for up* - Swaps the z and y shortcut keys for people who want the same shortcuts Blender uses

+Following shortcut are available for main panel
+- Ctrl Space : Toggle Paint Mode
+And these shortcuts are available when in Paint Mode
+- .
+(Period) : raise grid level
+- , (Comma : lower grid level

 On tab,
 - *Rapid Placement* - Allowing rapid placement while holding and dragging Left Mouse button
 - *Grid* - Use Grid-like position for placement